Erwin-Gowree/Applied-Aerodynamics/README.md

 As output the program provides the best airfoil.
 A file called 'out.txt' allows to check the behaviour of the algorithm (has been particularly useful for bug detection and correction).

-### Aerofoil optimisation by means of genetic algorithm
+### Aerofoil optimisation by means of genetic algorithm - CST
 Authors: Alvaro Achirica, Alvaro Martınez-Sanchez and Ferran Bodi